E3Coders/eloquent/docs/chap2.md

       statments;
     }while(condition)

-With the Do loop we are assured that we are looping at least one time.
+The "Do loop" loop at least one time!

 ###For loop